Recently read this news on TechCrunch: Secret App Shuts Down. Details here.

-If the quality of your consulting services is like just another consulting provider available next door then your client’s reaction might be, “Hmm, let’s hire another one!”
+If the quality of your consulting services is like just another consulting provider available next door, your client’s reaction might be, “Hmm, let’s hire another one!”

-If you are like just another worker, it might be better for your employer to let you go and hire a new one for a less price although it sounds counter-intuitive at first.
+If you are just another worker, it might be better for your employer to let you go and hire a new one for a lower price, although it initially sounds counterintuitive.

-But when the “who” becomes more important than “what,” the scenario changes.
+But when the “who” becomes more important than the “what,” the scenario changes.

 Your work matters.
 Your app is missed if it is gone.
-Your consulting services is missed if someone else is providing that.
+Your consulting services are missed if someone else is providing that.
 You’re offered a premium to stay and do what you’re doing.

-Become the “who” that is missed and success might never miss you.
+Become the “who” that is missed; success might never miss you.
 This thought connects me with Paul Graham’s classic article – Do things that don’t scale.